 Adam Maiocco is a skilled civil litigation attorney specializing in medical malpractice defense, as well as premises liability and motor vehicle matters.
 He is experienced in handling cases at every phase of litigation including as lead trial counsel.
 He has also represented physicians at various phases of Department of Public Health matters.
 Creative thinking, attention to detail, and a tenacious work ethic have contributed to many excellent results for his clients.
-He has been recognized by Connecticut and New England Super Lawyers as a Rising Star in the practice area of Personal Injury Medical Malpractice Defense seven times since 2011.
-He is a member of the Connecticut and Greater Bridgeport Bar Associations, and the Connecticut Society for Healthcare Risk Management.
+He has been recognized by Connecticut and New England Super Lawyers as a Rising Star in the practice area of Personal Injury Medical Malpractice Defense eight times since 2011.
+He is a member of the Connecticut and Greater Bridgeport Bar Associations, the Connecticut Defense Lawyers Association, and the Connecticut Society for Healthcare Risk Management.
 Adam maintains an active practice in both State and Federal court.
 He is admitted to practice in Connecticut and New York.

 - Connecticut, 2005

 - Roger Williams University School of Law, 2005

 - CALI Award for Excellence, Conflicts of Law

 - Boston College, 2002

 - Connecticut Bar Association